“Make new friends but keep the old. One is silver and the other’s gold.”

-This is an age-old song I remember singing as a child, but for a membership-based business it couldn’t be more insightful.
+This is an age-old song many people sing as a child.
+For a membership-based business, it couldn’t be more insightful.

-Every company gets excited about a new member: that energetic new member who cannot wait to meet their fitness goals, become a high-ranking martial arts practitioner or get plugged in to your fitness community.
-With a new credit card in your account and another person who may refer their friends to your business, a new member is always an exciting thing for fitness businesses.
+Every fitness owner gets excited about a new member: that energetic new member who can’t wait to meet their fitness goals, become a high-ranking martial arts practitioner or get plugged in to your fitness community.
+With a new credit card in your account and another person who may refer their friends to your business, a new member is always an exciting addition.

-However, you must always remember that it is the long-term, consistent customers who are the mainstay of any membership-based business.
+However, you must always remember that your long-term, consistent members are the mainstay of any membership-based business.

 1. Plug Them In

-- Encourage people to come early to a session have time to let them stay later.
+- Encourage people to come early to a session and offer to let them stay later

-- Introduce new members to the “veterans” of your gym or school and other members.
+- Introduce new members to the “veterans” and other members of your gym

-- Make sure your staff is engaging in the lives of all members both the newer folks and the old-timers.
+- Make sure your staff is engaging in the lives of all members, both new and old

-- Set up automated emails for anyone who misses a week-worth of workouts (You can set this up in Zen Planner.)
+- Set up automated reminders for anyone who misses a week-worth of workouts

-Nothing is as disheartening as committing a lot of time and money into an activity and not seeing the results.
-Workout tracking is a vital way for showing your members that they are getting better and should continue to work towards their goals.
+Nothing is as disheartening as committing a lot of time and money into an activity and not seeing results.
+Workout tracking is a vital way to show your members that they’re getting better and should continue to work toward their goals.

-These are just a few ideas to increase retention but we’d love to hear your thoughts.
+These are just a few ideas to increase gym member retention, but we’d love to hear your thoughts.
 Let us know how you keep members engaged and enthusiastic after the initial “glow” has worn off.